Polar Mounds on Strangeon Stars: the Neutrino Emission from Ultraluminous X-ray Pulsars: Neutrino flux and detection

 Here, we primary consider the the gravitational potential energy, and neglect the effect of the kinetic energy and the radiation energy for the radiation-dominated shock at the top of accretion column.

-In Fig. \ref{fig: luminosity}, we plot the total, neutrino and photon luminosity as functions of the mass accretion rate.
+In Fig. \ref{fig: luminosity}, we show the total, neutrino, and photon luminosity as functions of the mass accretion rate.
+We observe that the results are similar in the following scenarios.
 At relatively low mass accretion rates ($< 10^{20}\, \rm g\,s^{-1}$), photons can escape from the accretion column, and the neutrino luminosity remains negligible, with the total luminosity being dominated by photons.
 However, at higher mass accretion rates ($ >10^{21}\, \rm g\,s^{-1}$), a large region forms where photons are trapped, and energy is transported to regions cooled by neutrinos, leading to a total luminosity that exceeds the photon luminosity.
 Furthermore, as the mass accretion rate increases, most of the energy is converted into neutrinos, causing the photon luminosity growth to slow.
 The photon luminosity may approach an upper limit of around $10^{41}\, \rm erg\, s^{-1}$.

+For comparison with the NS model, we also compute the neutrino luminosity from the accretion column using Eq.
+(1) of \citet{Asthana:2023vvk} (dashed lines in Fig. \ref{fig: luminosity}).
+At relatively low accretion rates ($< 10^{20}\, \rm g\,s^{-1}$), the SS model predicts moderately higher neutrino fluxes for Swift J0243.6$+$6124, RX J0209.6$-$7427, and SMC X-3, exceeding the results of \citet{Asthana:2023vvk} by factors of $\sim 2-5$.
+In contrast, for ULXPs, the SS model yields neutrino fluxes that are comparable to or lower than those of the NS model, with typical reductions of $\lesssim 2$ and up to a factor of $\sim 5$ for extreme sources such as NGC 5907 ULX-1.
+This comparison suggests that, within the SS framework, nearby Be X-ray binaries (e.g. Swift J0243.6$+$6124 and RX J0209.6$-$7427) are more promising neutrino sources than ULXPs.

 The possibility of neutrino detection on Earth depends not only on the neutrino flux but also on the species composition and spectral distribution of the neutrinos.
 The dominant process of neutrino emission from the annihilation of electron-positron pairs.